MariadlRosa-1224/isles-of-vielora/races/graveborns/ghost.md

   **level x:**

-  **The torment** An attack that targets the mind rather than the body, induce torture onto a target with illusions and thoughts from past, present and imaginated futures.
-It may be induced to all degrees of intensity, from mild to unbearable to the illussion physical suffering.
+  **The torment** An attack that targets the mind rather than the body, induce torture onto a target with illusions and thoughts and emotions.
+It may be induced to all degrees of intensity, from mild to unbearable to the illusion physical suffering.

   **level x:**